dstroma/datetimex-quickie/README.md

 returns new DateTime objects.

-This module takes a "do what I mean" approach and attempts to parse datetimes passed as either a list, arrayref, an epoch time, or an ISO-style string.
+This module takes a "do what I mean" approach and attempts to parse datetimes passed as either a list, arrayref, an epoch time, or an ISO8601-like string.

 The most simple use is to call DateTime->create with no arguments which returns a DateTime object equivalent to 0000-01-01 00:00:00.